Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 #### <a name="keywords_eu_passport_date"></a>Keywords_eu_passport_date

-- date de problème
+- date d'émission
-- date d’expiration
+- date d'expiration

-## <a name="denmark-personal-identification-number"></a>Numéro d’identification personnel danemark
+## <a name="denmark-personal-identification-number"></a>Numéro d'identification personnel danemark

 ### <a name="format"></a>Format